Back to Top

 Quick Action: In the context of Realm of Strife Combat rules, a player action that can be made quickly is not an Action at all, but rather an instant.
 A quick action is a non-skill related instant such as retrieving/consuming an item that was easily accessible (i.e. drinking a potion stored in belt slot), simple interactions with environments and objects (i.e. opening an unlocked door), or battlefield communications (i.e. calling out a command to troops or ordering a foe to drop its weapons and surrender).
 Quick actions typically do not involve a dice roll of any kind to succeed.

-Role-play Instant: Role-play instants can be thought of as snap decisions or quick improvised actions or reactions to environments, plot twists, and situational challenges.
+Role-play Instant: Role-play instants can be thought of as snap decisions or quick improvised actions to environments, plot twists, and situational challenges.
 It’s not practical to have a rule set for every possible improvised idea a player may come up with.
 If a GM feels that a particular Role-Play instant is not guaranteed success they can ask a player to make a stat test.
 If a stat test is used in combat to determine the outcome of player improvisation or role-play, it is typically considered an instant.
 A good rule of thumb is that stat tests that do NOT require prolonged physical exertion or some form of active opposition, can typically be considered a Role-play Instant.
-An exception to this rolling to spot a hidden target (see Detection).

 Action